Nation falls silent to mark Armistice Day

 “The UK stands steadfast with our friends and allies in defence of freedom and democracy in Ukraine and I am proud to stand shoulder to shoulder with an historic ally in Paris today.”

-The Met Office said there were “exceptionally mild” conditions across the UK as it predicted that Friday could be the warmest Armistice Day on record.
+The Met Office said there were “exceptionally mild” conditions across the UK, provisionally confirming that the previous record of 17.8 Celsius set in 1954 and 1977 had been broken on Friday.

+Myerscough in Lancashire enjoyed a high of 19.5C and weekend temperatures are forecast to hit 20C.

 Register for free to continue reading